naveedahmad14/teaching-tool/README.md

 ---

-## Design and Implementation Notes
+## Implementation Notes

-- **Lesson routing**: Each topic has a slug (e.g. `bubble`, `stacks`). `pages/lesson/[id].js` maps the slug to the correct lesson component and attaches `ProgressTracker` with that `lessonId` so progress and time are recorded.
+- **Lessons** — Each topic maps to a slug (e.g. `bubble`, `stacks`). `pages/lesson/[id].js` renders the lesson component, `ProgressTracker`, and `LessonMiniQuiz` for that slug.
-- **Quiz completion**: Quizzes call the same progress API with `lessonId` (e.g. `stacks`), so quiz score and attempts are stored in `LessonProgress` and contribute to XP when the lesson is marked completed.
-- **Spaced repetition**: When a user completes a lesson for the first time, a `ReviewCard` is created.
-The review UI fetches due cards from `/api/reviews/due` and submits ratings to `/api/reviews/record`; `lib/spacedRepetition.js` implements the SM-2 update logic.
+- **Mini-quizzes** — Questions live in `data/lessonMiniQuizzes.json` for easy editing and versioning without touching React code for every text tweak.
+- **Full quizzes & XP** — `pages/api/progress/update.js` supports normal lesson progress updates and a **`quizXpOnly`** mode so standalone quiz sessions can award XP without side effects intended only for lesson flows.
+- **Flashcards** — Driven by `data/flashcards.json`; see `data/README.md` for how cards relate to quiz content.
+- **Spaced repetition** — Review APIs under `pages/api/reviews/`; scheduling logic in `lib/spacedRepetition.js`.
-- **Visualisations**: Shared behaviour (speed, play/pause, step-through) is centralised in `hooks/useVisualization.js`; each algorithm has its own visualiser component in `components/visualizers/`.
+- **Visualisations** — Shared animation/control patterns live in `hooks/useVisualization.js`; each algorithm has its own component under `components/visualizers/`.

-Further technical decisions are documented in `docs/decisions.md`.
+Further design notes: `docs/decisions.md`.

 ---

-## Dissertation Context
+## Dissertation & Pedagogy

-This codebase supports a dissertation on interactive tools for learning data structures and algorithms.
-It covers full-stack development (auth, database, APIs, UI), educational design (lessons, quizzes, spaced repetition), and a clear separation of layout, UI, features, and visualisers with shared hooks and a documented data model.
+The codebase supported research into interactive tools for DS&A learning: combining visualisation, formative and summative assessment, and retention strategies.
+Additional pedagogy-oriented notes live under `docs/` for readers interested in instructional design choices.

 ---

 ## Possible Extensions

-- **Analytics**: Track lesson views, quiz attempts, and review sessions for research or UX improvement.
+- **Analytics** — Event tracking for lessons, quizzes, and reviews.
-- **More topics**: Additional algorithms (e.g. DFS/BFS, dynamic programming) following the same lesson + visualiser + quiz pattern.
+- **More topics** — New `lesson` + `visualizer` + `quiz` entries following the same slug pattern.
-- **PostgreSQL**: Replace SQLite with PostgreSQL for production and use Prisma migrations.
-- **Deployment**: Deploy on Vercel, Railway, or similar with a hosted database and environment variables for `DATABASE_URL` and `NEXTAUTH_*`.
+- **PostgreSQL** — Swap `DATABASE_URL` and run Prisma migrations for production.
+- **Deployment** — Vercel / Railway / Docker with env vars for DB and NextAuth.
+- **Internationalisation** — Extract strings from lessons and JSON data for i18n.

+---

+## License

+Private / academic use unless otherwise specified by the repository owner.